bihealth/sodar-core/docs/source/dev_resource.rst

 .. note::

-    The use of this logger class assumes your site sets up logging similarly to the example site and the SODAR Django Site template, including the use of a ``LOGGING_LEVEL`` Django settings variable.
+    The use of this logger class assumes your site sets up logging simlarly to the example site and the SODAR Django Site template, including the use of a ``LOGGING_LEVEL`` Django settings variable.